-Go als and Actions Priority Responsibility Resources Timeline EAS ST MONTPELIER AND THE REGION ► Goal 2.1: Participate in regional organizations and activities. ✓ Action 2.1.1: Maintain active representation on, and participation in, boards and commissions of regional organizations.
-Moderate SB, appointed representatives ongoing Goal 2.2: Cooperate with neighboring communities to ensure plan compatibility, as well as mutual opportunities and challenges. ✓ Action 2.2.1: Consult with planning officials of adjacent towns to identify and resolve potential conflicts and to address opportunities for cooperation.
-High PC ongoing TO WN GOVERNMENT AND FINANCE Goal 3.1: Ensure that town government effect ively represei nts the interests of to wnspeople. ✓ Action 3.1.1: Encourage residents to participate in town government and activities.
-Moderate SB ongoing ✓ Action 3.1.2: Maintain regular communication among town officials, committees, and the public.
-Moderate TA, SB, TC ongoing

-✓ Action 3.2.1: Evaluate the evolving requirements of local government and the most appropriate structure of staffing to meet these needs.
-Moderate SB, TA, ChC ongoing Goal 3.3: Maintain and improve core municipal facilities and services in a fiscally responsible and sustainable manner. ✓ Action 3.3.1: Utilize the capital plan and budget process to ensure that on-going and proposed capital projects are appropriately planned and financed.
-Moderate CIC, SB ongoing ✓ Action 3.3.2: Pursue relevant grant opportunities to assist with funding needed town projects.
-Moderate TA, SB, other committees ongoing
+Go als and Actions Priority Responsibility Resources Timeline EAS ST MONTPELIER AND THE REGION Goal 2.1: Participate in regional organizations and activities. ✓ Action 2.1.1: Maintain active representation on, and participation in, boards and commissions of regional organizations.
+Moderate SB, appointed representatives ongoing Goal 2.2 : Cooperate with neighboring communopportunities and challenges. nities to ensur e plan compatibility and to address r mutual ✓ Action 2.2.1: Consult with planning officials of adjacent towns to identify and resolve potential conflicts and to address opportunities for cooperation.
+High PC ongoing TO WN GOVERNMENT AND FINANCE Goal 3.1: Ensure that town government effect ively represen ts the interests of to wnspeople. ✓ Action 3.1.1: Encourage residents to participate in town government and activities.
+Moderate SB ongoing Action 3.1.2: Maintain regular communication among town officials, committees, and the public.
+Moderate TA, SB, TC ongoing Goal 3.2: Ensure that town government respon nds to the inci eased complexity of the issues it fac es. ✓ Action 3.2.1: Evaluate the evolving requirements of local government and the most appropriate structure of staffing to meet these needs.
+Moderate SB, TA, ChC ongoing Goal 3.3: Keep the Town Offices in East Montp elier Village. ✓ Action 3.3.1: If a new Town Office building is needed, it should be located in East Montpelier Village.
+High SB ongoing Goal 3.4 : Maintain and improve core municipa manner.
+Il facilities and services in a fiscally responsible and sustainable Action 3.4.1: Utilize the capital plan and budget process to ensure that on-going and proposed capital projects are appropriately planned and financed.
+Moderate CIC, SB ongoing KI KEY: CC: Cemetery Commission; ChC: Charter Committee; CFAC: Conservation Fund Advisory Committee; CIC: